18F/tts-bug-bounty-dashboard/README.md

   [`DEFAULT_FROM_EMAIL`][] setting.
 It defaults to `noreply@localhost`
   when `DEBUG=True`.

-* `H1_API_USERNAME` is your HackerOne API Token identifier.
-For more details, see the [HackerOne API Authentication docs][h1docs].
+* `H1_PROGRAM_n`, where `n` is an integer starting at 1, describes the configuration of the `n`th HackerOne program that you'd like the dashboard to track.
+Each configuration consists of the program handle, the API token identifier (aka API username), and API token value (aka API password), all delimited by colons.

-* `H1_API_PASSWORD` is your HackerOne API Token value.
-For more details, see the [HackerOne API Authentication docs][h1docs].
+  Thus for instance if you wanted to track two programs, `tts` and `tts-private`, each with their own separate API credentials, you might define `H1_PROGRAM_1=tts:foo:bar` and `H1_PROGRAM_2=tts-private:baz:quux`.

-* `H1_PROGRAMS` is a comma-separated list, without any whitespace, of the HackerOne program handles you want to generate statistics on.
+  For more details on the configuration parameters, see the [HackerOne API Authentication docs][h1docs].

 * `UAA_CLIENT_ID` is your cloud.gov/Cloud Foundry UAA client ID.
 It defaults to `bugbounty-dev`.